interactivetools-com/ZenDB/README.md

 ```

 We make it impossible to accidentally introduce injection vulnerabilities by disallowing direct
 string or number inputs.
-Even if you accidentally pass a user input directly to the database,
+Even if you accidentally pass unfiltered user input directly to the database,
 the query will refuse to run and throw an error.

 ```php